erikdubois/Ultimate-Linux-Mint-18.2-Cinnamon/README.md

 20 icon themes in one.

-6 different application icons and 11 kind of folders
+6 different application icons and 11 kinds of folders

 http://sourceforge.net/projects/sardi/